-Growing up on the family farm provided me the opportunity to work closely with cattle and other livestock species and gain firsthand knowledge of how they’re cared for and the effort it takes to raise them humanely, sustainably, efficiently and profitably.
-I’ve also marketed some livestock project animals as processed meat directly to consumers.
-In an effort to further my knowledge of livestock, I’ve participated in a number of livestock judging contests, skillathons and meats judging contests.
+Growing up on the family farm provided the opportunity to work closely with cattle and other livestock, gaining firsthand knowledge of how they’re cared for and the effort it takes to raise them humanely, sustainably, and efficiently.
+I’ve also marketed project animals as processed meat directly to consumers.
+Furthering my knowledge of livestock, I participated in a number of livestock judging contests, skillathons and meat judging contests.

-Wanting to narrow my focus even further onto the meats, beginning this past May I began working as a student intern in the Meat Laboratory at Ohio State.
-Through my employment that begins each morning at 5:30 a.m. prior to class, I’ve learned a lot more about the meat industry including every aspect of harvesting animals and working with carcasses all the way to processing them into a variety of foods for direct consumption by the consumer.
-I particularly enjoyed helping in the development of the Buckeye Half Pound Bacon Burger that is now retailed as a sandwich in the Union.
+Wanting to narrow my focus further onto the meats, in May, 2017 I began working as a student intern in the Meat Science Laboratory at OSU.
+Through my employment there each day prior to class I’ve learned much about the meat industry including every aspect of harvesting animals and working with carcasses all the way to processing them into a variety of foods for direct consumption by consumers.
+I’ve particularly enjoyed helping with the development of the Buckeye Half Pound Bacon Burger that is now a sandwich retailed in the Union.

 In an effort to further my depth of knowledge in the meats, I completed an internship with Wendy’s subsidiary Quality Supply Chain Co-op, Inc. this past summer.
 My responsibilities included conducting a research project focused on discovering more efficient ways to fully cook their hamburgers.

 For years I’ve volunteered in the OCA Steak Barn at State Fair, plus for three years I worked as an Ohio Beef Council intern during State Fair.
 This, in addition to volunteering in a number of consumer oriented beef promotions with local cattlemen has taught me how the consumer thinks regarding the production practices used to grow food and fiber.